ASU is a gold-level Bicycle Friendly University, as designated by the League of American Bicyclists.

 How it works:

-- Available for daily use to any student, employee or affiliate with a valid ASU ID who completed registration of his/her bicycle.
+- Available for daily use to any student, employee or affiliate with a valid ASU ID who completed bicycle registration.

 - Cyclists are required to securely lock their bicycles within the facility.